oicr-gsi/vidarr/plugin-guide.md

 The plugins can be associated with targets in the server configuration.
 Consumable resources _may_ request that submitters provide information or operate on the existence of a workflow run.
+Consumable resources is a broad term for anything that can be used to delay a workflow run from launching.
+Some of them are "quota"-type resources (such as RAM, disk, max-in-flight) where the resources must be available at the start of its run and it holds the resource until the workflow completes (successfully or not), at which point the resource may be reused by another workflow run.
+Within quota-type, some require information (_e.g._, the amount of RAM), while others are based purely on the existence of the workflow run (_e.g._, max-in-flight).
+Other resource are more "throttling"-type.
+These include maintenance schedules and Prometheus alerts which block workflow runs from starting but don't track anything once the workflow run is underway.

+Consumable resources are long-running.
+Whenever Vidarr attempts to run a workflow, it will consult the consumable resources to see if there is capacity to run the workflow (the `request` method).
+At that point the consumable resource must make a decision as to whether the workflow can proceed.
+Once the workflow has finished running (successfully or not), Vidarr will `release` the resource so that it can be used again.
+When Vidarr restarts, any running workflows will be called with `recover` to indicate that the resource is being used and the resource cannot stop the workflow even if the resource is over-capacity.

+Consumable resources can request data from the user, if desired.
+The `inputFromSubmitter` can return an empty optional to indicate that no information is required or can indicate the name and type of information that is required.
+The `request` method will contain a copy of this information, encoded as JSON, if the submitter provided it.
+The JSON data has been type-checked by Vidarr, so it should be safe to convert to the expected type using Jackson.

 # Input Provisioners
 Input provisioners implement `ca.on.oicr.gsi.vidarr.InputProvisionerProvider` and `ca.on.oicr.gsi.vidarr.InputProvisioner`.
 These plugins are responsible for taking files from existing workflows or provided by the user and generating a file path that a workflow can use.
+Input provisioners can choose to handle only some kinds of input data (files vs directories) and the system administrator can choose multiple provisoners to handle both.

 This plugin and the workflow plugins must have a mutual understanding of what a file path means.
 That is somewhat the responsibility of the system administrator.
-For instance, if in an HPC environment with shared disk, the system administrator must direct the provision in plugin to write to a shared directory instead of, say, `/tmp` and ensure the right permissions are set up.
+For instance, if in an HPC environment with shared disk, the system administrator must direct the input provisioner plugin to write to a shared directory instead of, say, `/tmp` and ensure the right permissions are set up.
 These are not the responsibility of the plugin author.

 The class `BaseJsonInputProvisioner` is a partial implementation that can store